MarkWattsBoomi/SearchFilterTable---NG/README.md

 sets if all columns are exported or only those shown / selected by user.  defaults to "false".
 Set to "true" to export only the user's displayed columns.

+### exportFormat

+Set to XLS or CSV to control the export format.

+Defaults to XLS.

 ### RowLevelState

 The name of a value in Flow to use for the single row level state.